COSC3020/graph-search-isaiah-elston/README.md

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+### Answer

+#### TL;DR

+`depthFirstSearch(...)` $\in \mathrm{\Theta}(\lvert V \rvert + \lvert E \rvert)$

+#### Reasoning

+Since we're searching through graphs, the time complexity is largely influenced by the data structure being used to compose the graphs.
+In this case, the algorithm is designed to work with graphs comprised of adjacency *lists*.

+The worst-case for Depth-First Search is when the shortest-path spans all of the nodes in the graph.
+When using adjacency lists, the algorithm will have to visit every *node* (each list in the graph) as well as every *edge* (each element in each list) inside of each node.
+It is important to note that the algorithm considers each node, and inherently each edge, sequentially.

+Keeping all of that in mind, we can label the arbitrary number of *vertices* in the input graph as $\lvert V \rvert$ and the arbitrary number of *edges* in the input graph as $\lvert E \rvert$.
+Since the worst case will always consider every node and every edge, the worst-case time complexity of Depth-First Search using adjacency lists is an element of $\mathrm{\Theta}(\lvert V \rvert + \lvert E \rvert)$.

 ## Bonus